isomerpages/moe-fernvalepri/_our-departments/CCE/Character and Citizenship Education.md

 <u><b>Key Student Development Experiences (SDEs)</b></u>

-Student Development Experiences (SDEs) are learning experiences beyond the classroom that are integral to the holistic development of students. **Purposefully** planned SDEs provide students with varied and authentic opportunities to learn, apply and demonstrate values, good character, social-emotional competencies and citizenship dispositions.
-Through SDEs, students are also able to **apply their learning** from Character and Citizenship Education (CCE) Lessons to authentic contexts.
+Student Development Experiences (SDEs) are learning experiences beyond the classroom that are integral to the holistic development of students. <br>

+**Purposefully**&nbsp;planned&nbsp;SDEs provide students with varied and authentic opportunities to learn, apply and demonstrate values, good character, social-emotional competencies and citizenship dispositions.
+Through SDEs, students are also able to&nbsp;**apply their learning**&nbsp;from Character and Citizenship Education (CCE) Lessons to authentic contexts.&nbsp;<br>

-These key SDEs include: Co-Curricular Activities, Education and Career Guidance Experiences (ECG), National Education Commemorative Days, Values in Action (VIA), Student Leadership Development Programmes and Cohort Learning Journeys.
+These key SDEs include:&nbsp;Co-Curricular Activities, Education and Career Guidance Experiences (ECG), National Education Commemorative Days, Values in Action (VIA), Student Leadership Development Programmes and Cohort Learning Journeys.&nbsp;

 <u><b>Other subjects</b></u>